mesg-foundation/docs/guide/start-here/quick-start-guide.md

 Let's init the app and install the [MESG JS library](https://www.npmjs.com/package/mesg-js).

 Create and move your terminal to a folder that will contain the application.
-The run:
+Then run:

 ```bash
 npm init && npm install --save mesg-js